-reasonable returns with convenience of liquidity over Scheme Risk-o-meter Benchmark Risk-o-meter (CRISIL Money Market A-I Index) investments in debt and money market instruments with maturity of upto 1 year The risk of the scheme is Moderate The risk of the benchmark is Low to Moderate
+Reasonable returns with convenience of liquidity over short term.
+Scheme Risk-o-meter Benchmark Risk-o-meter (NIFTY Ultra Short Duration Debt Index A-I) Investments in debt and money market instruments.
+The risk of the scheme is Moderate The risk of the benchmark is Low to Moderate